 Laura van Halsema has an MA degree in American Studies from the University of Amsterdam.
 She has been working for IDFA since 2002, where for many years she developed and curated focus programs on several elements of documentary film art.
 The focuses ranged from the purely artistic aspects of filmmaking to investigations of complex questions relating to individualism, global politics, the role of media, and democracy.
 As Senior Programmer, she is part of the selection committee of the main competitions as well as being responsible for the focus programs and talks program.

-Jasper Hokken is a programmer IDFA, where he is responsible for IDFA’s Short Documentary Competition.
+Jasper Hokken is a programmer at IDFA, where he is responsible for IDFA’s Short Documentary Competition and the short film selections for Best of Fests, Masters, Frontlight, and Luminous.
 He is also a curator for the IDFA on Stage program, which presents unique live events that explores the space between documentary cinema, new media, and performing arts.
 Additionally, he manages the festival’s online video-on-demand collection, which currently offers a curated online catalogue of 1000+ IDFA-selected documentary films and new media projects.
 Prior to working at IDFA in 2011, he studied Media & Culture Studies at the University of Amsterdam.
-In 2012, he completed his Master degree in Preservation and Presentation of the Moving Image that specialized in online film distribution.
+In 2012, he completed his Master degree in Preservation and Presentation of the Moving Image.

 Alia Ayman is a filmmaker, curator and NYU doctoral candidate, based between Cairo and New York City, and has contributed to the programs of Berlinale Forum, IDFA, BlackStar Film Festival in Philadelphia the Arab Women Film Festival in Brazil, Images Festival in Toronto, Flaherty NYC and Arsenal Institute for Film and Video in Berlin among others.